rlauxe

 cases/src/test/kotlin/org/cryptobiotic/util/TestGenerateAllUseCases.kt.

-Run the verifier on all the gnerated test cases:
+Run the verifier on all the generated test cases:

 cases/src/test/kotlin/org/cryptobiotic/util/TestVerifyUseCases.kt.